osu-crypto/libOTe/libOTe/Tools/Spin/README.md

 SPIN package, set `spin_DIR` to its `lib/cmake/spin` directory (reported in the libOTe build's CMake cache).
 CMake configuration with `ENABLE_SPIN=OFF` also passed without a SPIN dependency.

+The updated consumer also passes against fully installed SPIN 0.2, libOTe, and cryptoTools packages with VAES enabled.
+It retains optimized and generic workspaces across three seed changes in both full and banked modes.
+The release build enables real SimplestOT, DPF, and RingLPN and builds both libraries' test archives before installation.
+This checks package exports; a public-fetch rerun still awaits the new dependency pins.